-- The SMOSMANIA observation network provides valuable information for the upper soil water content.
-However, it raises the issue to compare point measurements to scale differences exist between the point measurements and the gridded simulated soil moisturewater content.
+The SMOSMANIA observation network provides valuable information for the upper soil water content.
+However, scale differences exist between the point measurements and the gridded simulated soil water content.
 Various strategies might be used to face this issue, among which averaging at a large time scale (Tramblay et al., 2010; Fuamba et al., 2019).
 In this study, considering the fast-evolving processes involved, we choose to maintain the hourly time step for soil moisture analysis.
 The important spatial variability of the soil moisture is then taken into account by spatial averaging the gridded simulated values around the measurement point.
-In order to consider equivalent surfaces for - 360 the grids simulated in MARINE and provided by the LDAS-Monde and CGLS data, the MARINE soil moisture SSD maps are averaged on a 1 $km^2$ area around the measurement point.
-In addition, the MARINE drainage network is excluded from this average area, because the physic of the soil saturation among the MARINE grid cells, some are part of the river drainage network.
-As the physics of the SSD in the drainage network is not commensurable with its physics over hillslope meshes.
-This leads to exclude 4 meshes over 16 from the average area for are not the same than over hillslope cells, the cells corresponding to

-365 the MARINE drainage network are excluded from the $1 km^2$ area around the measurement point.
-For the Ardeche catchment, and no mesh for 4 drainage cells are excluded from the 16 cells around the measurement point.
-For the Orbieu catchment, no drainage cells are located within $1 km^2$ around the measurement point, so no cells are excluded.
+In order to consider equivalent surfaces for the grids simulated in MARINE and provided by the LDAS-Monde and CGLS data, the MARINE SSD maps are averaged on a $1\ km^2$ area around the measurement point.
+In addition, among the MARINE grid cells, some are part of the river drainage network.
+As the physics of the SSD in the drainage network are not the same than over hillslope cells, the cells corresponding to the MARINE drainage network are excluded from the $1\ km^2$ area around the measurement point.
+For the Ardeche catchment, 4 drainage cells are excluded from the 16 cells around the measurement point.
+For the Orbieu catchment, no drainage cells are located within $1\ km^2$ around the measurement point, so no cells are excluded.